Explains why 12 to 15 year olds are being offered the COVID-19 vaccine.

 - within 4 weeks of having a positive COVID-19 test

-You or your parents or carers should call to cancel and wait until you have recovered to have the vaccine.
+You or your parents or guardian should call to cancel your vaccine appointment and rearrange another date, when you have recovered.